airstruck/knife/readme/system.md

   The `process` function may return up to two values.
-The first return value identifies entities to be removed from the list, and the second contains new entities to append into the list.
+The first return value identifies entities to be removed from the list, and the second contains new entities to append to the list.

   If the first return value is `true`, the entity being processed will be removed from the entities list.
 If it is a number, the entity at the